Professor Geraldine Mackenzie

 - Mr Carl Rallings, Deputy Vice-Chancellor (Students and Communities)

-Our Vice-Chancellor's Committee is a key advisory committee to the Vice-Chancellor on all matters relating to the management of the University and on the setting of strategic directions and the development of policy.
+Our Vice-Chancellor's Executive is a key advisory committee to the Vice-Chancellor on all matters relating to the management of the University and on the setting of strategic directions and the development of policy.